XinnGuan/DST_Assessment2/README.md

 This project has a 25/25/25/25 equity split betwen the four project partners.

 ## Description
-A project focused on topic modelling of text data, evaluated using sueprvised classification.
+A project focused on topic modelling of text data, evaluated using supervised classification.

 ## Reading order and requirements